 The outsole utilizes improved technologies such as traction zones and glide.
 With the new POMOCA sole construction, traction is something you’ll never have to worry about.
 The Ortholite footbed does a great job of providing exceptional shock absorption.
 Reflectors on the sides of the shoe are in place for added protection in low-visibility areas.

 This product is priced averagely in comparison to other trail runners.

 Alpine air mesh

 Some runners find that the shoe is too narrow

-Weighing only 9.2 ounces, the Trailbreakers are a perfect choice for runners searching for a piece of footwear that’s going to be comfortable, responsive, and flexible.Read more
+Weighing only 9.2 ounces, these Dynafit running shoes are a perfect choice for runners searching for a piece of footwear that’s going to be comfortable, responsive, and flexible.Read more

 The upper is extremely lightweight and plush, providing you with a level of comfort that’s incredibly soft and light.
 The upper is constructed of Alpine Air Mesh, which is designed to provide breathability, lightness, and comfort.
 This mesh structure guarantees constant air circulation and ventilation, so you’ll never have to worry about your feet getting overheated or excessively sweaty.

 The EVA midsole is designed for ultimate support even on high-impact terrains.
 The breathable and lightweight Ortholite footbed provides high-quality shock absorption and easily conforms to the shape of the foot.
 An adaptive grid on either side of the shoe offers a comfortable fit, good ventilation, and the ability to adapt to the foot's movement.